glowkeeper/glowkeeper.github.io/src/content/writing/stories/theMillwright.md

 **FEED ME**

-Directly beneath the message sat one of the camp's blue enamel bowls, filled to the rim with flour.
-A finger had traced a single word across its surface:
+Directly beneath the message sat one of the camp's blue enamel bowls, a small chip missing from its rim.
+It was filled with flour, across which a finger had traced a single word:

 **BREAD**